 Step 2: Find the customer you want to exempt from all taxes, and then click their name.

 Step 3: Under the tax settings, select Manage.

 Step 4: Uncheck the option that reads collect tax.

 Do I have to pay taxes on Shopify?

-Similar to every other eCommerce platform that you use, you need to pay taxes to be able to sell your products over Shopify.
-However, you should understand that this is not the commission that you generally pay to the platform on a successful sale.
+Like every other eCommerce platform you use, you need to pay taxes to sell your products over Shopify.
+However, you should understand that this is not the commission you generally pay to the platform on a successful sale.
 These taxes are accumulated in the form of sales tax and are accounted for by the local government.

 Does Shopify automatically collect sales tax?